firesolami/feynman/README.md

-# Lecture to Summary
+# feynman

 ## Overview

-The Lecture to Summary application allows users to upload audio or video lecture files and receive summaries of the content.
+feynman allows users to upload audio or video lecture files and receive summaries of the content.

 ## Features